tensorflow/fairness-indicators/README.md

 * Access Fairness Indicators in Tensorboard when evaluating other real-time metrics \[documentation for Fairness Indicators for Tensorboard]

 Not using existing Tensorflow tools?
 No worries!
-* Access Fairness Indicators as part of the Evaluator component in Tensorflow Extended \[documentation for Evaluator, example colab]
-* Access Fairness Indicators in Tensorboard when evaluating other real-time metrics \[documentation for Fairness Indicators for Tensorboard]
+* Download the Fairness Indicators pip package, and use Tensorflow Model Analysis as a standalone tool [documentation for TFMA]

 Non-Tensorflow Models
 * Model Agnostic TFMA enables you to compute Fairness Indicators based on the output of any model \[documentation for Model Agnostic TFMA]